giuliopanda/database_press/README.md

+Database_press became admin-form and admin-form-pro.
+This is because I met a wordpress reviewer who refused to publish the project to me ... why?
+I think he was a bad person.
+So this project will no longer be updated.

 # database_press
 database press is designed to manage the administration and publication of new MySQL (or Maria Db) tables through an integrated template engine.